phpab/phpab.github.io/source/docs/index.md

 ### License

-phpab is released under the MIT license.
+PhpAb is released under the MIT license.